immdipu/shelfspace/README.md

 ### Getting Started

-1. Launch FileShelf - it will appear in your menu bar as a tray icon
+1. Launch ShelfSpace - it will appear in your menu bar as a tray icon
 2. Click the menu bar icon to open the file shelf panel
 3. Start dropping files or copying images to populate your shelf